Mikrodidakt/yaab/documentation/docker.md

 # Introduction

-By default, Bakery utilizes Docker and relies on the bakery-workspace image.
+By default, Bakery utilizes Docker and relies on the yaab-workspace image.
 Presently, Bakery has minimal requirements, only necessitating the availability of Docker on the system and that the user invoking Bakery is a member of the docker group.
 It's important to note that Bakery should never run as root.
 If you encounter permission issues when running Bakery with Docker, it's likely that the user is not part of the docker group.

 # Setup Docker

-There are multiple ways to install docker on your system and bakery has currently no preference.
-For reference on how to setup docker please see [setup-docker.sh](https://github.com/Mikrodidakt/bakery/blob/main/scripts/setup-docker.sh).
+There are multiple ways to install docker on your system and yaab has currently no preference.
+For reference on how to setup docker please see [setup-docker.sh](https://github.com/Mikrodidakt/yaab/blob/main/scripts/setup-docker.sh).
 This script currently supports setting up Docker on ubuntu and debian it is based on [Install Docker](https://docs.docker.com/engine/install/).

 ## Docker Group